Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

 Fortunately, there are two possible detection events, one early and one late.
-This means that it is possible to have two different settings for the two detection events: one at the ``early-setting readoff'' event for the early detection, and one at the ``late-setting readoff'' event for the late detection (see Fig.~\ref{fig:4}).
+This means that it is possible to have two different settings for the two detection events: one at the \enquote{early-setting readoff} event for the early detection, and one at the \enquote{late-setting readoff} event for the late detection (see figure\nobreakspace \ref {fig:timeline}A).
 The choice of the early setting cannot be spacelike separated from any of the possible detection events since they are both inside (or on) the forward light cone with respect to it.
 The choice of the late setting, however, can be spacelike separated or even inside the forward light cone of the (possible) early detection event.
-To make this possible, one needs to make the path difference of the interferometer longer than the distance from the phase delay to the detectors.
-In other words, one needs to make the path difference large, to place the phase delay as late as possible in the interferometer, and to have the detectors close to the interferometer (see Fig.~\ref{fig:5}).
+To make this possible, one needs to make the path difference of the analysis station longer than the distance from the phase modulator to the detectors.
+In other words, one needs to make the path difference large, place the phase modulator as late as possible in the analysis station and have the detectors close to the second beamsplitter (see figure\nobreakspace \ref {fig:timeline}B).

 When this is the done, the early setting can still be used by a (hypothetical) model to delay the detection.
-But the late setting cannot undo the delay, which the model would have to do for some combinations of hidden variables and local settings.
-This is because the early detection event would already have taken place when the late-setting choice is made.
-So, while there is no bound (except the trivial) for the outcomes in the early coincidences, Theorem~1 applies for the late coincidences, and this gives the following theorem \cite{AKLZ}.
+But as soon as a delay has occured the setting cannot cause the delay to be undone as this would violate causality.
+The early detection event would already have taken place when the late-setting choice is made.
+So while the early coincidences only are bounded by the trivial bound 4 in Theorem\nobreakspace \ref {thm:localrealism} applies for the late coincidences.
+We therefore have the following theorem~\cite{AKLZ}: